Career Growth and Strategy Promotions, Raises and Negotiations

 What Recruiters See

 We look for people who can grow.
 If you are perfect at your current job, you are a "Safe Thing," and we want to keep you there.
+A Nectar HR survey (2025) found that 33.63% of employees searched for new jobs in the past six months because they saw no growth.
 To get promoted, you must show that keeping you in your current spot is actually wasting money because you can solve much bigger, costlier problems.

 2